kelunik/kelunik.github.io/_posts/2018-01-23-parameter-type-widening.md

 This is still true for the implementation in `Dog`.
 It will accept a `Tone` object just fine.
 Additionally, it will also accept anything else, maybe it can convert anything to a sound.
-Note that the implementation of `Doc` clearly knows that it accepts every type, as it doesn't specify one.
+Note that the implementation of `Dog` clearly knows that it accepts every type, as it doesn't specify one.
 The interface is just there to give the _caller_ a guarantee.

 For completeness, that blog post further says: